diezcami/diezcami.github.io/_posts/2015-05-08-c-plus-plus-pointers-and-references-an-overview.markdown

 ---
 References and pointers are usually, in one way or another, implemented in every programming language; higher level languages, however, most likely do not provide explicit access to them.
 As a result, they often come up implicitly in the form of garbage collection and simpler OOP conventions.
 On the other hand, languages that have more freedom at lower levels such as C/C++ allow users to explicitly use pointers and references to manually control several aspects of a program including, but not limited to memory management/allocation, OOP and ease of access.

-This guide is split into two parts - here, I'll be going through a basic overview on pointers and references understandable to anyone with knowledge on basic programming in any language and minor C++ syntax (mainly std, cout and endl).

 ## Pointers
 Every declared variable in a program, whether primitive or not, is stored in memory and has its own memory address in the form of a hexadecimal number (0x).
 These variables are normally accessed by identifiers they've been declared with, paying no attention to its location in memory.
 To access the memory address of a variable in C++, we use the referencing operator `&`.